denyslazarenko/denyslazarenko.github.io/_posts/2020-07-14-speedup_python_code.md

 - [Book and code repo from Packt](https://github.com/PacktPublishing/Mastering-Concurrency-in-Python)
 - There are can be several `Threads` inside one `Process`. `Threads` share resources between each other, while `Process` can be executed in `parallel`: without any sharing.
 ![image](https://user-images.githubusercontent.com/13698885/87418526-1b4c2300-c5d2-11ea-8b6b-8940428d4ff2.png)
+- In the multiprocessing module, the `Pool` class is mainly used to implement a pool of processes, each of which will carry out tasks submitted to a Pool object.
+Generally, the Pool class is more convenient than the `Process` class, especially if the results returned from your concurrent application should be ordered.
+`Pool` class: the `Pool.map()` and `Pool.apply()` methods follow the convention of Python's traditional `map()` and `apply()` methods, ensuring that the returned values are ordered in the same way that the input is.
+These methods, however, block the main program until a process has finished processing.
+The Pool class, therefore, also has the `map_async()` and `apply_async()` functions to better assist concurrency and parallelism.